dac514/sux0r/trunk/sux0r2/documentation/README.txt

 * PHP 5.2.3 or higher with mb, gd, and PDO extensions
 * MySQL 5.0+ or PostgreSQL 8.3+, UTF enabled
-* Apache webserver (but it also works on IIS7, too)
+* Apache webserver (but it also works with IIS7, too)

 ### INSTALL ###